 The significance of the name Yitzchak

-Rashi offers two explanations: the first is that it is for the joy that his birth brought, as mentioned above, and the second is that the name Yitzchak is composed of four Hebrew letters – a yud, a tzadi, a chet and a kuf, each of which has numerical significance: the yud is numerically ten, referring to the ten tests with which Abraham was tested; the tzadi is numerically ninety, referring to Sarah’s age at Yitzchak’s birth; the chet is numerically eight, referring to the eighth day on which Yitzchak was circumcised; and the kuf is numerically a hundred, Abraham’s age at Yitzchak’s birth.
-These four letters comprising the name Yitzchak contain a reference to all of these major events: the ten tests, the ninety years of Sarah, the eighth day of the circumcision and the hundred years of Abraham.
+Rashi offers two explanations: the first is that it is for the joy that his birth brought, as mentioned above, and the second is that the name Yitzchak is composed of four Hebrew letters – a yud, a tzadi, a chet and a kuf, each of which has numerical significance: the yud is numerically ten, referring to the ten tests with which Avraham was tested; the tzadi is ninety, referring to Sarah’s age at Yitzchak’s birth; the chet is eight, referring to the eighth day on which Yitzchak was circumcised; and the kuf is one hundred, Avraham’s age at Yitzchak’s birth.
+These four letters comprising the name Yitzchak contain a reference to all of these major events: the ten tests, the ninety years of Sarah, the eighth day of the circumcision and the one hundred years of Avraham.

-In his commentary on Rashi, the Maharal of Prague explains that these four milestones – the ten tests, Abraham and Sarah’s age, and the eighth day on which Yitzchak was brissed – are all interconnected, and this actually answers the question of why G-d made Abraham wait for so long to have a child.
-G-d wanted Yitzchak to be born after the commandment of circumcision had been given, so that he would be brissed on the eighth day in accordance with the exact specifications of the mitzvah (unlike Yishmael, who had been brissed at thirteen because that is how old he was at the time Abraham received the commandment).
-And G-d specifically delayed the commandment of circumcision till Abraham was old, because circumcising himself at such an old age was one of G-d’s ten tests of Abraham’s faith.
-Abraham’s life was full of tests – leaving his home country to an unknown place, having to leave the Land of Israel once he arrived because there was a famine, circumcising himself at an old age, etc. Hashem arranged the events in Abraham’s life to revolve around these tests and therefore He delayed the commandment of circumcision, so that Avraham would be tested in his old age, and hence Yitzchak’s birth was delayed.
+In his commentary on Rashi, the Maharal of Prague explains that these four milestones – the ten tests, Avraham and Sarah’s age, and the eighth day on which Yitzchak was brissed – are all interconnected, and this actually answers the question of why G-d made Avraham wait for so long to have a child.
+G-d wanted Yitzchak to be born after the commandment of circumcision had been given, so that he would be brissed on the eighth day in accordance with the exact specifications of the mitzvah (unlike Yishmael, who had been brissed at thirteen because that is how old he was at the time Avraham received the commandment).
+And G-d specifically delayed the commandment of circumcision till Avraham was old, because circumcising himself at such an old age was one of G-d’s ten tests of Avraham’s faith.
+Avraham’s life was full of tests – leaving his home country to an unknown place, having to leave the Land of Israel once he arrived because there was a famine, circumcising himself at an old age, etc. Hashem arranged the events in Avraham’s life to revolve around these tests and therefore He delayed the commandment of circumcision, so that Avraham would be tested in his old age, and hence Yitzchak’s birth was delayed.

 G-d often tests our faith.
 We were put in this world to pass these tests, to grow, to develop, to become bigger and better people.
 In the world of the souls there are no tests.
 We are close to G-d, everything is clear; there are no challenges and no evil inclination to lead us astray.
 We then come into a physical body which tries to take us away from Hashem.
 All of the challenges that we face in this world – such as developing good character, being people of integrity, coping with financial and all other kinds of pressures – test our faith and train us to pass these tests.
 Our mission in this world is to rise to the occasion and overcome all of the obstacles we encounter.
 All of this is encapsulated in the four letters comprising the name Yitzchak.